Trevor Immelman: Professional career

 In September 2022, Immelman captained the International team in the 2022 Presidents Cup at Quail Hollow Club in Charlotte, North Carolina.
 The U.S. team won 17.5–12.5.

-Broadcasting
+Broadcasting career

 In 2017, 2018 and 2019, Turner Sports utilized Immelman as an analyst for coverage of the PGA Championship on TNT.

 In December 2019, Immelman joined the PGA Tour on CBS commentating team.
 After Nick Faldo retired from CBS in 2022, Immelman was named the new lead golf analyst for 2023.

+OWGR Chairman

+Immelman was announced as the chairman of the Official World Golf Ranking starting April 2025.

 Personal life

 Immelman married his childhood sweetheart, Carminita, on 6 December 2003.
 He has frequently participated in his mentor Gary Player's charity golf events around the world to help raise funds for children's causes.
 Immelman has a residence in Winter Park, Florida that he purchased in 2016 from former professional football player Jeff Faine.